 AND ALICIA MICHELSEN, WISE WOMEN HERBALIST

-ABOUT | Merging tradition, sensory experience, spirit, art and science, the Wise Woman Week is all about cultivating your herbal instincts and connecting with the healing plants as our direct teachers.
+ABOUT | Merging tradition, sensory experience, spirit, art, and science, the Wise Woman Week is all about cultivating your herbal instincts and connecting with the healing plants as our direct teachers.
 Learn about edible and medicinal uses for wild & domestic herbs and foods from both the plants as teachers and we who listen to and love them.
 We will taste, touch, smell, and learn with our hearts, minds, and bodies, tuning in to the unique medicine of the plants as our ancestors have done for generations.

 Through the practice of sensory connection, we experience the profound relationship between people and plants: understanding the language of the natural world through direct experience … a down-to-Earth method of plant communication!
-You will also learn practical skills of plant identification, harvesting, and preparation of herbal medicines.
+You will also learn practical skills in plant identification, harvesting, and preparation of herbal medicines.

 Join in for early morning walks to sing up the Sun, learn Vitalist practices to awaken your life energy, cultivate your intuition, and enjoy the healing and cleansing powers of herbal smudging.
-We will also join together to cook medicinal meals with health-promoting, nutrient-dense foods and spices.
+We will also join together to cook medicinal meals with health-promoting, nutrient-dense foods, and spices.
 At night, we’ll celebrate our connection to the Green world with song and story around the creekside firepit as Coyotes sing in the background.

 Camping (we have tent platforms now!) and local, organic meals are included in the regular price.
-Please email us if you’d like to reserve a tiny house at Elderberry’s for the weekend.
+Please email us if you’d like to reserve a tiny house at Elderberry’s Farm for the weekend.

 • • • • • •